jabergius33/LiDAR-point-cloud/Code/Cylinder3D-desnowing/README.md

 #### Training (potentially need to chmod +x the file)

 1. Modify the config file at 'config/semantickitti.yaml' (Setup and dataset path)
+2. Create a folder 'logs_dir'
-2. Train the network by running:
+3. Train the network by running:
 ```
 sh train.sh
 ```